encosoft-kr/.github/profile/README.md

 EncoSoft is not just a software company — it's a platform where structured thinking becomes technology, and ideas transform into tangible intelligence.

-Founded and operated in the Republic of Korea, EncoSoft is driven by a single principle:
+Founded and operated in the **Republic of Korea**, EncoSoft is driven by a single principle:

 > *"We don’t just develop software — We engineer thought and deliver intelligence."*